 - You will get extreme flexibility in your solution.
 By using pre-existing microservices on different functionalities, your time to implement the changes will be reduced dramatically.
 You see something interesting today, you can implement that solution tomorrow, without being locked to your main solution, or depending on your supplier’s internal roadmaps.

 It is estimated that in 2020, companies that generate digital trust will generate 20% more in sales.
 And since 2018 (Gartner), it is estimated that half of the commerce sites in the US have more than 15 vendors involved in their solutions.
 This has a major impact on how customer experience is delivered.
 The companies that offer a personalized experience that strengthens the relationship with the customer will be among the winners.
+Best-of-breed solutions are clearly a path to building customer intimacy.

 Do you want to discuss the best approach to software choices for your brand in the face of digital transformation?
 Schedule a meeting with one of our experts here.